360-Access Advisory Board Members

 Maahs is an international disability advocate fostering inclusion universally.
 He previously served as Comcast's Senior Director, Community Investment – Programs and National Partnerships with Comcast Cares Day, the Comcast Leaders and Achievers Scholarship Program, and the annual United Way campaign, as well as leading the company’s national partnerships with City Year and Big Brothers Big Sisters.
 Maahs has worked for some of the country’s largest Fortune 500 companies.

 Maahs has received numerous marketing and communications awards throughout the tri-state area.
 He was chosen by the Governor of Delaware as Employee of the Year in 2002, and was the first recipient of the John Jefferson Memorial Award in 2002.
-He received his B.S. in Business Management from West Chester University, an A.S. in Business from Widener University, and is certified in Corporate Social Responsibility from the Center for Corporate Citizenship at Boston College.
+He received his B.S. in Business Management from West Chester University, an A.S. in Business from Widener University, is certified in Corporate Social Responsibility from the Center for Corporate Citizenship at Boston College, and resides in Wilmington, Delaware.

 New York, New York